sanyabatraaa/Hospital_Management_System/README.md

 Created a dedicated admin dashboard that allows administrators to easily approve or reject appointments and connect with doctors across various specialties, streamlining the management and coordination of patient care
+Currently working on emergency feature Rest all backend and both the frontend are completed